cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 What ultimately matters is the computational time one can achieve by means of parallel computing.
 Here we show that, for $N = 4096$, a time-step is completed in around $0.55$ seconds, which in turn allows for long-time simulations and gathering of statistical quantities of the flow.

 ## 3. GPU-accelerated implementation
+As argued in the previous section, the overall computational cost is dominated by matrix multiplication being of complexity $\mathcal{O}(N^3)$.
+Therefore, it is reasonable to expect good perfomance when offloading this task on modern GPU devices, which are have been optimised to handle matrix-matrix multiplication.

 [1]: Cifani, P., Viviani, M. and Modin, K., 2023.
 An efficient geometric method for incompressible hydrodynamics on the sphere.
 Journal of Computational Physics.